-Challenge number Detail of challenge Literacy As a school, prior attainment, reading and writing in year groups is either in line or below the national average.
-Due to the pandemic, there is no prior attainment data, however baseline data on entry highlights our Y7 and Y8 cohorts are below the national average.
-1 A suite of assessments including STAR testing and fluency assessments have demonstrated that we have a small number of struggling readers.
+Challenge number Detail of challenge 1 Literacy As a school, prior attainment, reading and writing in year groups is either in line or below the national average.
+In Year 7, 50% (28 of 56 disadvantaged students) met the reading expected standard and 60% (33 of 56 disadvantaged students) met the expected standard in Grammar, Punctuation and spelling.
+The students currently in year 8, achieved the following data at the same entry point for comparison, 62% met the reading expected standard, 61% of students met the expected standard in writing and 57% met the expected standard in Grammar, Punctuation and spelling.
+A suite of assessments including STAR testing, access reading test and fluency assessments have demonstrated that we have a small number of struggling readers.
 A significant proportion of students are not yet reading at their age level.
 These issues have been exacerbated at MHS by the pandemic, where students have had limited access to reading material.
 We continue to develop our reading curriculum.
-Extended writing has also been identified as a challenge but strategies are in place to address this.
-Self-Regulation 2 Our observations suggest many lower attaining disadvantaged pupils lack metacognitive / self-regulation strategies when faced with challenging tasks, notably in their monitoring and evaluation of their answers.
+Extended writing has been identified as a challenge but strategies are in place to address this.
+These challenges are being addressed through enhancing our curriculum and approach to quality assurance.
+2 Self-Regulation Our observations suggest many lower attaining disadvantaged pupils lack metacognitive / self-regulation strategies when faced with challenging tasks, notably in their monitoring and evaluation of their answers.
 This is indicated across the curriculum.
-Student perseverance and passive engagement need challenging, where these fall short of expectations, in order to improve attainment and achievement.
-Early Intervention 3 Marshland's large number of feeder primaries makes transition work more challenging.
+Student perseverance and passive engagement need challenging, where they fall short of expectations, in order to improve attainment and achievement.
+3 Early Intervention Marshland's large number of feeder primaries makes transition work more challenging.
 On average Y7 students arrive with reading, writing and mathematical skills below that of other students nationally.
 Early diagnostic intervention to improve the attainment gap of all students is a priority.
-Quality First Teaching 4 We continue to strengthen and develop high quality teaching in all subject areas.
-We are prioritising the quality of feedback within lessons to improve students' knowledge.
+4 Quality First evidence informed approach to teaching We continue to strengthen and develop high quality teaching in all subject areas.
+We are prioritising the quality of feedback and independent work within lessons to improve students' knowledge.
 We also recognise the importance of the link between feedback and relationships.
 Students will accept and act on feedback if the relationship with their subject teacher is strong.
 We prioritise the consistency with which teachers develop relationships between student, staff and parents.
-Attendance 5 Historically, MHS attendance is typically lower and persistent absence higher, than the national average, reflecting attendance behaviours within feeder primary schools and across West Norfolk.
-CV19 has been a causal factor in rates falling further in the 2020-2021 academic year.
-The most recent figures available for Norfolk are from academic year 2018-2019.
-Norfolk attendance was 94% with a PA figure of 15.6%.
-Data for 2019-20 not published due to CV19.